l7mp/stunner-gateway-operator/README.md

 1. In order for clients to be able to connect to our UDP echo service, they need to know the public IP address and port associated with the Gateway we have created above.
 In order to simplify this, the STUNner gateway operator automatically exposes all Gateways in standard Kubernetes LoadBalancer services over a publicly available IP address and port.
+The name of the service is using the template `stunner-gateway-<YOUR_GATEWAY_NAME>-svc` and it will always be created in the same namespace as the Gateway.
 The corresponding public IP and port for each listener can be learned from the External IP field for the service; for instance, in the below example Kubernetes assigned the IP-pot pair 34.118.16.31:3478 for the UDP listener

    ```console
    kubectl get svc -n stunner